ubcyukiny/cat-project/README.md

 - Feed, play, chat with your cat using consumables! (**not fully implemented yet**)

-##User Stories
+##User Stories P1
-- As a user, I want to be able to create my cat
+- As a user, I want to be able to create my cat and add it to user

-- As a user, I want to be able to buy food from shop
+- As a user, I want to be able to buy food from shop (adding multiple X to Y)

 - As a user, I want to be able to feed my cat using food bought from shop

 - As a user, I want to be able to check my Inventory

 - As a user, I want to be able to view my cat's status(happiness, hunger level, energy level)

+##User Stories P2
+- As a user, I want to be able to save my user data to file

+- As a user, I want to be able to load my user data from file

+- As a user, I want to see more realism by adding time and stat decay in Cat